scarab5q/focus_beam/README.md

 # OnTrack

-Browser extension that keeps you from being distracted by keeping you from getting distracted.
+## A chrome extension that uses machine learning to stop you getting distracted

+## This extension was made as part of my dissertation